latam-polmeth/Meeting2021/README.md

 ## Program

 The program will feature:
--	Two keynote presentations, by [Jennifer Larsson](https://www.jmlarson.com/) (Vanderbilt) and [Cyrus Samii](https://cyrussamii.com/) (NYU).
+-	Two keynote presentations, by [Jennifer Larson](https://www.jmlarson.com/) (Vanderbilt) and [Cyrus Samii](https://cyrussamii.com/) (NYU).
--	Six manuscript workshop sessions by both theoretical and applied methodologists
+-	Manuscript workshop sessions by both theoretical and applied methodologists
 -	One poster session featuring exciting research by graduate students

 A copy of the program will be made available [here](https://docs.google.com/document/d/1IVoHIswSK_iGrF0i71uvQWWBm_rNmKH1qZH-FXxY4KQ/edit?usp=sharing) by mid-September.